eaprelsky/nocturna-wheel/todo/opensource-plan.md

 - [ ] Push to the new repository

 ### 3. Package Setup
-- [ ] Update package.json with final details
+- [x] Update package.json with final details (Repository URLs updated)
 - [ ] Register the package name on npm
 - [ ] Set up appropriate npm scripts